dividab/tsconfig-paths/README.md

 1. Use explicit params passed to register
 2. Use `process.env.TS_NODE_PROJECT` to resolve tsConfig.json and the specified baseUrl and paths.
 3. Resolves tsconfig.json from current working directory and the specified baseUrl and paths.

-## Using with webpack

-For webpack please use the [tsconfig-paths-webpack-plugin](https://github.com/dividab/tsconfig-paths-webpack-plugin).

 ## Programmatic use